rubinsan/opencv-ball-detector/README.md

 # opencv-ball-detector
-Single file program to detect color balls in real time
+Single file program to detect color balls in real time using the opencv library

 ## Authors